 An advantage of choosing a licensed professional as a successor trustee is that the fees charged are generally lower than, say, a financial institution or trust company.
 Your estate planning attorney can discuss your options with you and help you decide which type of trustee will best fit your needs.

-If you have questions regarding family wealth trusts, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding family wealth trusts, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.